-Easy Ways to Save on Clothing
+Easy Ways to Save Money on Clothing

-Beware of Fast Fashion — Many clothing chains now specialize in what’s known as ‘fast fashion,’ which means they quickly replicate trendy or runway looks and offer them at really low price points.
+Many clothing chains now specialize in what’s known as ‘fast fashion,’ which means they quickly copy trendy or runway looks and offer them at really low price points.
 Unfortunately, the quality of these garments is often very low also.
 So, while buying a $9 pair of jeans or a $12 blazer might seem like a bargain, it won’t feel that way when the fabric looks pilled after the first wearing or the seams come apart after one wash.
 You’re better off paying more for higher quality items that have a longer shelf life — purchased only on sale, of course.

 Clothing swaps are steadily gaining in popularity, and for good reason, you get to spend a few hours with friends and rev up your wardrobe for next to nothing.
 Basically you get a group of friends together, everyone brings clothing and accessories they no longer wear and you shop and trade each other’s items.
 Clothing swaps are a great option for kids’ clothes, too.
 Read more about hosting a fun and easy clothing swap here.

-Know When to Buy — Buying clothing on clearance at the end of the season and stashing it away to wear next year is one tried and true way to save.
+Buying clothing on clearance at the end of the season and stashing it away to wear next year is one tried and true way to save.
 But did you know which day of the week you shop can affect how much you spend?
 For example, you’ll save more on men’s clothing if you shop for it on Tuesdays, while Thursdays are the right day to shop for handbags.
 You can see a full rundown of optimal shopping days here.

-Care for it Correctly —No matter how much you spend initially, taking good care of your clothing will help it last longer and look better.
+No matter how much you spend initially, taking good care of your clothing will help it last longer and look better.
 Always read and follow the instructions on the care label.
 In fact, check the care label before you buy a garment to be sure you have the time and resources to care for it properly.
 Instructions such as ‘dry clean only’ or ‘hand wash’ mean a garment may take a little more maintenance to stay looking its best.
 Factor the cost of this special care into the total price before making a buying decision.